 Mama Bear: Mercedes near the climax, even more than Carmen, who actually proves to be a fairly weak person.

 Mauve Shirt: Garcés and Serrano are the biggest examples.
-Others, like Frenchie, the stuttering rebel, the Civil Guardia Capitan and the troop medic, either recur or are given slight characterization against the masses.
+Others, like Frenchie, the stuttering rebel, the Guardia Civil captain and the troop medic, either recur or are given slight characterization against the masses.

 Maybe Magic, Maybe Mundane: Are the fantasy creatures real, or the product of a lonely girl's imagination?
 Up in the air, although the director insists that he believes the fairies are real.
 And if they're not, that actually creates a few plot holes.